funpinchta94736/name/README.md

-The White Model M, introduced in 1905, was one of the first successful commercial trucks in the United States, featuring a robust design and powerful engine for hauling cargo.
+The Indianapolis Motor Speedway, built in 1909, became a renowned venue for automobile racing, hosting events like the Indianapolis 500, one of the oldest and most prestigious motorsport races.